Your true Icelandic winter adventure awaits you. Book your tour here!

 Iceland has something unique to offer at any time of year.
 Here are these tour's seasonal extras:

-From late August until April, search for the magical Northern Lights dance across the sky.
+From September until April, you might see magical Northern Lights dance across the sky.
 From October to April, we replace the glacier hike with a thrilling journey through the Crystal Ice Cave.

 In summer, the Arctic midnight sun reigns supreme, and puffins are often spotted along the coastline, so we make time to enjoy these.
 We could be lucky enough to cross paths with reindeer in the East.
-In September, there is often time to go to a sheep round-up somewhere in the countryside - learn how real farming people do things.
+In September, there is sometimes time to go to a sheep round-up somewhere in the countryside - learn how real farmers do things.

 Please be ready at your pick-up location in Reykjavík at 08:00 am.
 The pick-up process takes up to 30 minutes, so you may have to wait a few minutes, depending on where you are in Reykjavik.
 The first day of this round trip is mainly focused on exploring the attractions of the famous Golden Circle.